TRIFLUOPERAZINE

 Drug-Drug Interaction: TRIFLUOPERAZINE may have interaction with high blood pressure-lowering medicines (guanethidine), opioid pain killers (codeine), medicines used to decrease saliva and lung secretions (atropine, procyclidine), antipsychotics (promazine, prochlorperazine, chlorpromazine), anticonvulsants (lamotrigine, pregabalin), antiparkinson drug (levodopa), blood thinner (warfarin), a medicine used to treat iron poisoning (desferrioxamine), heart-related medicines (disopyramide, procainamide, quinidine, amiodarone, sotalol).

 Drug-Food Interaction: TRIFLUOPERAZINE may interact with alcohol.
-Therefore, avoid alcohol intake while taking TRIFLUOPERAZINE as it may cause adverse effects such as severe dizziness or fainting, irregular heartbeats, drowsiness, uncontrollable movements, fits, drowsiness, high or low body temperature.
+Therefore, avoid alcohol intake while taking TRIFLUOPERAZINE as it may cause adverse effects such as severe dizziness or fainting, irregular heartbeats, drowsiness, uncontrollable movements, fits, and high or low body temperature.

 Drug-Disease Interaction: Avoid taking TRIFLUOPERAZINE if you have blood disorders, liver problems, or the heart's inability to maintain adequate circulation.
 If you have Parkinson’s disease, fits, narrow-angle glaucoma, myasthenia gravis (muscle weakness), enlarged prostate gland, dementia (decline in memory, intelligence or communication), uncontrolled high blood pressure, high cholesterol, diabetes, have a family history of stroke or blood clots, liver, heart or brain problems, inform your doctor before taking TRIFLUOPERAZINE.